Centril/rfcs/text/0000-gradual-struct-init.md

    If we do however allow `Drop` types to be gradually initialized, then we should also lift the restriction on moving out of `Drop` types to make things consistent.
+If that restriction is not removed, it would be to not allow gradual initialization of `Drop` types as well for consistency.

    If we want to allow `Drop` types, then the restriction in 1. is helpful because there's less to track in your head.